THE BEST CHILI RECIPE

 CAN I FREEZE CHILI?

 Yup, you most certainly can (for up to 3 months!)
 And that’s why I love it.
-After it has completely cooked, pack some away in freezer safe containers (I love using these).
+After it has completely cooked, pack some away in freezer safe containers or ziploc freezer bags.
 Let thaw in the fridge overnight the day before you want to use it.
 Reheat in a saucepan on the stove or in the microwave.

 big bowl of chili topped sour cream, shredded white and oranges cheeses and sliced jalapeno and green onions, garlic bread, jalapeno and half a lime in the background